 This category covers intensive professional short courses that will take 6 - 8 weeks to complete.
 Each course is self-paced and offered entirely online.
-To learn more about the on-boarding process and for a preview of what to expect upon registering for one of our professional development courses, please view the video below or review this PDF.
+To learn more about the on-boarding process and for a preview of what to expect upon registering for one of our professional development courses, please visit the Registration and Course Policy page.

-This in-depth short course provides a robust overview to the connections between forests, climate, and human decision-making.
-The course builds confidence in foundational science, unpacks land management specific to carbon (including carbon crediting and other initiatives) and offers action paths for various decisions.
-The content is highly interdisciplinary and strives to build shared understanding for diverse professionals.
+This in-depth short course provides a robust overview of the connections between forests, climate, and human decision-making.
+The course builds confidence in foundational science, unpacks land management specific to carbon (including carbon crediting and other initiatives), and offers action paths for various decisions.
+The content is highly interdisciplinary and is designed to build shared understanding for diverse professionals.

-This category covers 2-3 week short courses that are focused on specific forest carbon and climate topics.
+This category covers courses less than 10 hours long that are focused on specific forest carbon and climate topics.
 Each course is self-paced and offered entirely online.

-The FCCP Intensive: US Regions are short online learning experiences designed to take learners beyond the basics of forest carbon science by providing an in-depth analysis of trends, challenges, and opportunities for a chosen US region: Pacific Northwest US, Northeast US, or Southeast US.
+The US Regions: Forest Carbon & Climate Adaptation (formally known as FCCP Intensive: US Regions) are short online learning experiences designed to take learners beyond the basics of forest carbon science by providing an in-depth analysis of trends, challenges, and opportunities for a chosen US region: Pacific Northwest US, Northeast US, or Southeast US.
 Topics include regional forest background, climate change trends and effects, carbon storage, climate impacts by forest type, and regionally appropriate adaptive management strategies.

 Learners will develop expertise in forest land values and ecologic services linking carbon management and climate change mitigation activities with forest certification.
 Topic areas include the physical science of forests and climate, forest certification and climate change, and climate benefits in chain of custody.